Waultics/Frontman/README.md

 # Frontman

-Frontman is a micro-project to initialize [ProxyBroker](https://github.com/constverum/ProxyBroker) serve functionality within a docker container and with a designated `config.yml` file.
-Once Frontman is built and ran as a container, it is easy to route any other container's traffic through it.
+Frontman is a micro-project to initialize [ProxyBroker](https://github.com/constverum/ProxyBroker) serve functionality within a docker container, as well as provide easily customizable `config.yml` file.
+Once Frontman is built and ran as a container, you may route any other container's traffic through it.

 ---